armitakar/armitakar.github.io/_pages/about.md

 <details>
 <summary><b>June 25, 2025</b></summary>
 <p align="justify">On behalf of GISphere, hosting a workshop on <a href="https://ucgissymposium2025.sched.com/event/23I91/from-student-to-gis-pro-gis-career-readiness-workshop"><b>From Student to GIS Pro: GIS Career Readiness workshop</b></a> at UCGIS symposium 2025.
-Join us to discuss strategies for building your professional network, investing in your professional development, and navigating the exciting world of GIS careers. </i>.</p>
+Join us to discuss strategies for building your professional network, investing in your professional development, and navigating the exciting world of GIS careers.</p>

 </details>

 <details>
 <summary><b>April 18, 2025</b></summary>
-<p align="justify">Gave a talk on <b>"Exploring Human Perceptions for Safe, Sustainable, and Healthy Transportation Planning"</b> at Virginia Tech, Department of Geography  </i>.</p>
+<p align="justify">Gave a talk on <b>"Exploring Human Perceptions for Safe, Sustainable, and Healthy Transportation Planning"</b> at Virginia Tech, Department of Geography </p>

 </details>

 <details>
 <summary><b>Mar 24, 2025</b></summary>
 <p align="justify">Co-Organizing a session with Drs.
-Luyu Liu, Jinhyung Lee, and Huyen Le on <b>"Transportation and Environmental Exposure"</b> at the American Association of Geographers 2025 </i>.</p>
+Luyu Liu, Jinhyung Lee, and Huyen Le on <b>"Transportation and Environmental Exposure"</b> at the American Association of Geographers 2025.</p>

 </details>